purvender/agentic-rag-support-assistant/README.md

 # Apple Silicon Agentic RAG Support Assistant

+## What you are building

+This project builds a **fictional AcornDesk support assistant**.

+The assistant answers support questions using local FAQ documents and runs fully on-device on **Apple Silicon Mac**.

+The project teaches three main ideas:

+- **Fine-tuning** changes how the model speaks
+- **RAG** changes what knowledge the model can access
+- **Agentic workflow** changes what the system does before answering

+---

+## Big picture

+This project is easiest to understand as five stages.

+### Stage 1 — Base model only

+The raw base model answers from its general training.

+It may sound fluent, but it does not know your exact support policies.

+Use this stage to understand the baseline.

+### Stage 2 — Tuned model only

+The LoRA-tuned model is trained on support-style examples.

+It becomes more polite, more structured, and more consistent in support tone.

+But it still may not know the exact contents of your local FAQ files.

+### Stage 3 — RAG with retrieval

+The system now searches your FAQ documents before answering.

+This gives the model access to local, editable knowledge.

+This is where factual grounding starts.

+### Stage 4 — Tuned RAG

+This combines the best parts of Stage 2 and Stage 3.

+The assistant now has both:

+- support tone
+- document grounding

+For many beginner projects, this is the most useful standard setup.

+### Stage 5 — Agentic RAG

+The system adds a simple reasoning layer before answering.

+Now it can do things like:

+- detect whether a question is troubleshooting or policy related
+- choose retrieval
+- summarize context
+- ask for clarification
+- escalate when needed

+This makes the system feel more like a real support workflow.

+---

 A local, beginner-friendly customer support assistant for macOS Apple Silicon using:

 - **MLX LoRA fine-tuning**